 What makes you different than other outpatient clinics?

-Do I need a doctor’s prescription for therapy?
+Do I need a doctor’s referral for therapy?

 What should I wear?

 Wear what makes you comfortable.
 We recommend wearing supportive shoes, such as sneakers, and upper body layers so that if you work up a sweat you can take a layer off to be more comfortable.
 Often times your therapist may need to take a closer look at your leg or knee, so we suggest wearing pants that can be rolled up above the knee or shorts.
 If you are coming for amputee care or prosthetic training, it is helpful to wear a pair of gym shorts under your pants to allow ample access to your residual limb.
 Please leave important personal belongings at home or in the car.

 What should I expect on the first visit?